 While this is a detail that doesn’t matter a lot, and isn’t available to bards, clerics, and other non-big three casters (sorry guys), in any game where this matters the casters will prefer an arcane focus.
 In our campaigns many players choose to meld their focus with a weapon or piece of armor/clothing so it’s always on them.

 This could make an arcane focus very important.
-If it’s a ring or necklace that gets stolen suddenly those ingredient lists on your spells matter, especially when looking at prepared spells you suddenly don’t have the ingredients to cast.
+If it’s stolen or somehow confiscated, suddenly those ingredient lists on your spells matter, especially when looking at prepared spells you suddenly don’t have the ingredients to cast.

 Are they a clear upgrade over a pouch?

 In a world full of street urchins, thieves, and rogues, a lot of hands can end up in your ingredient pouches.
 Unless you want to roll a lot of perception checks and luck rolls to make sure you can always cast the spells you want, it’s time for an arcane focus that can’t be lifted off of you.

 What about an area, a world, a low magic campaign where magic is outlawed?
 Where the ingredients are widely known and thus treated like cocaine, PCP, or other illegal substances?

 In these situations getting an arcane focus could actually be considered a serious reward, or a high value black market item because of all these components are considered illegal like narcotic drugs.

 Home Brew Option: Have an Arcane Focus for a non-focus class as a potential reward for a risky mission.